nodejs/node/doc/api/http.markdown

 response.end();
 ```

-Attempting to set a trailer field name that contains invalid characters will
+Attempting to set a header field name or value that contains invalid characters
-result in a [`TypeError`][] being thrown.
+will result in a [`TypeError`][] being thrown.

 ### response.end([data][, encoding][, callback])